collabdotcloud/docs.collab.cloud/docs/users/connections-plugin-notes.md

 ![Install](/assets/images/screen-shots/connections-plugin/ConfigConnectionsPlugin4.png)

 Enter the company collab.cloud server URL and go to Advanced.
 Select in the Authentication protocol OAUTH.
-Accept with OK.
+Accept with OK then close the Preferences windows pressing ok.

 ![Install](/assets/images/screen-shots/connections-plugin/ConfigConnectionsPlugin5.png)

-Enter your credentials to login to connections of your company.
+After a few seconds a window will show popup, please enter your credentials to login to connections of your company.

 ![Install](/assets/images/screen-shots/connections-plugin/ConfigConnectionsPlugin6.png)